Make Her Feel Welcome with Chic Points

 music….video games….be crazy and random…movies you’ve seen recently…bring up some of your own interests, you might have something in common!
 Almost all of my friends are guys, and whenever I wanna talk about something or make a new guy friend, i just comment on the music they listen to.
 I’m great friends with all the guys at work cuz i can talk about the bands or tv shows they like.

-If he’s into sports, go out and have him teach you how to play if you don’t already know how, and that experience in itself will give you stuff to talk aboutposted almost 4 years ago
+If he’s into sports, go out and have him teach you how to play if you don’t already know how, and that experience in itself will give you stuff to talk aboutposted about 4 years ago

 try and find something you guys have in common, if nothing really comes up its always good to go for music or movies. usually things just come up and if the guy is good at talking (haha) then it shouldn’t be too hard to keep the conversation going.